 First, let me say my experience on the phone with customer service (Michael) was outstanding.
 He helped me fix the original issue.
 I had every item in our home set up, but I was unable to set up the Living Room.
 After hours of failed attempts, I got in contact with support.
 Michael walked me through a few different troubleshooting ideas to no avail.
 When he realized I was using the iPhone XR, he told me that was the issue.
 I had to get my son’s iPhone 6 to complete the set up.
 Great.
 Problem solved.
 An hour and a half later, all of the items in our household crashed.
 I attempted to walk through the steps Michael had provided.
 It all seemed fine, until it came to the last step (connecting to Wi-Fi), at which point, the TV showed my the screen with the 4 digit code...again.
 I went in circles for 2 more hours.
 I requested replacement Chromecast devices and Michael said he would definitely pass the word up.
 For everything in our house to crash and not reboot, I am guessing it has something to do with the update.
 After all, the last question it asked before I had to start over was, “Set up some smart lights”, which is actually more of a command than a question.

-Set up, manage, and control your Google Home and Chromecast devices, plus hundreds of connected home products like lights, cameras, thermostats, and more – all from the
+Set up, manage, and control your Google Home, Google Nest, and Chromecast devices, plus thousands of connected home products like lights, cameras, thermostats, and more – all from the Google Home app.

 One view of your home.

-* Some features may not be available in all regions.
+* Some products and features may not be available in all regions.
 Compatible devices required.

 In the meanwhile, check latest insights